🗺 Location & Routes

 📍 Real Routes Our Drivers Take

-- Medley, FL → Miami Beach, FL (I-95 corridor – hotel & resort deliveries)
+- Medley, FL → Miami Beach, FL (I-95 corridor – hotel, resort & hospitality deliveries)

-- Doral, FL → Coral Gables, FL (SR-836 hospitality and restaurant supply lane)
+- Doral, FL → Coral Gables, FL (SR-836 corridor – foodservice & grocery supply chain routes)

 🎁 Benefits & Bonus Structure